nuta/nsh/README.md

 Why create a new shell?
 ------------------------
 I got tired of making my zshrc faster.
+Fish shell is really neat but I prefer old-fashioned, traditional, and ergonomic shell syntax.

 Comparisons
 -----------